Bob Fisher (tight end)

-Robert Lee Fisher (born March 17, 1958) is an American former professional football tight end.
-He played in the National Football League (NFL) for the Chicago Bears from 1980 to 1981.
+Robert Lee Fisher (born June 20, 1958 – February 13, 2025) was an American professional football player who was a tight end in the National Football League (NFL) for the Chicago Bears of the National Football League (NFL) from 1980 to 1981.
+He played college football for the SMU Mustangs.

 Following his retirement, Fisher spent time as a volunteer coach at Munster High School and worked as an advertising account executive.